 The right of first offer provisions will not apply to a Change of Control resulting from or related to pledges of shares of PPL to (or indirectly held by) a bank or other financial institution or to the direct or indirect realization on such pledge by the bank or other financial institution, including any related voting trust arrangements.
 However, if the bank or other financial institution realizes on any pledge and such realization would otherwise have resulted in a Change of Control, the Management Team will have the right, exercisable for 60 days, to acquire PPL Business at its agreed or arbitrated fair market value for the consideration and on the terms set forth in a Right of First Offer Notice by the bank or other financial institution to the Management Team and the Company.
-To the extent that the right of first offer is not exercisable for a further 60 day period, to acquire PPL Business on the terms set out in the Right of First Offer Notice delivered by the bank or other financial institution.
+To the extent that the right of first offer is not exercised by the Management Team, the Company or a subsidiary entity will then have the right, exercisable for a further 60 day period, to acquire PPL Business on the terms set out in the Right of First Offer Notice delivered by the bank or other financial institution.